 Health care services do not exist directly in Halifax.
 Medical care is available at a number of hospitals and clinics located in nearby communities and throughout the region.
-These include: the Brattleboro Memorial Hospital; the Keene Clinic; the Southwestern Vermont Medical Center in Bennington; the Deerfield Valley Medical Center in Wilmington; the Franklin Medical Center in Greenfield, Massachusetts; and the North Adams Regional Hospital in North Adams, Massachusetts.
+These include: the Brattleboro Memorial Hospital; the Cheshire Medical Center/Dartmouth-Hitchcock Keene (NH); the Southwestern Vermont Medical Center (SVMC) in Bennington; the Deerfield Valley Medical Center in Wilmington (now part of SVMC); the Baystate Franklin Medical Center in Greenfield, MA; and the North Adams Regional Hospital in North Adams, MA.